xelfia/Virtueld/README.md

 ## 🎮 ☛ [How to Control / Input Device](controls.md) [`English`](controls.md) [`Japanese`](ja/controls.md)

-## 📜 Feedback / Report a Bug

-> This is preliminary

-* You can send via the in-game `Report`.
-Most of fields are automatically filled and read-only. `Log` is editable.
-Please confirm that there is no problem to submitting with that content, press `Send`.

-> Feel free to give your feedback.
-Even if there is no issue, it is also able to know your system environments as statistics☺️

-* If the in-game `Report` is not available, use the web form instead (in planned).

 ## Schedule before 0.1.37

 * I am thinking about taking like the early access development model and to build this up with future patrons / supporters help.
 If so, it will do on a small scale.
 Though the informations limited, how do you think about it?